 Our mission is to improve the quality of life for the poor and the disabled in Vietnam and locally with services mainly in healthcare, education and social welfare.

-Since 1992, SAP-VN has established 11 main humanitarian projects/programs throughout Vietnam and several Local projects in Orange County:
+Since 1992, SAP-VN has established 11 main humanitarian projects/programs throughout Vietnam and several local projects in Orange County and San Diego County:

 - Orthopedic Surgery (1993)

 - Cleft-Palate/Lip Surgery (1993): “A Smile for a Child” – Discontinued

 - Free Mobile Health Care Clinic in VN (1995)

 - Cataract Surgery (2005): “A Gift of Sight”